Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/006_EXP_HERESY_DETECTION/006_EXP_HERESY_DETECTION.md

 Before trusting any results, we must ask:

-**Are our observations true knowledge, or heresy — patterns that resonate with the architecture rather than reality?**
+**Are our observations true knowledge, or heresy, patterns that resonate with the architecture rather than reality?**

 ### 1.2 Why This Matters